jettisonproj/deploy-steps/docker-build/README.md

 # docker-build

-This builds a docker image if a relevant file change is detected.
+This builds a docker image using Kaniko.
+For PRs, all layers are built.
-See CLI usage for more details
+For commits, all layers are built and pushed.

+Also checks a provided status file to skip the build if specified.